structured-query-language/structured-query-language.github.io/data-metric-function-in-snowflake.md

 DMFs allow you to:

 1. Create custom quality metric rules as a reusable functions
-2. Apply rules to one of more columns
+2. Apply rules to one or more columns
 3. Specific how frequently you want the quality metrics to be calculated
 4. Execute metric functions ad-hoc (for testing) or incorporate into your pipelines
 5. Metrics are executed by the serverless backend, no need to keep your warehouse running